 Wanting to improve on the sites accessibility scores, some content on the site was not very friendly to those who might have any sort of vision impairment.

-To start off this audit, we began by delving deep into the product results and detail pages.
+To start this audit off, we began by delving deep into the product results and detail pages.
 Our methodology involved going into the Baymard Institute website which houses over 1000 different guidelines for having a UX friendly e-commerce platform.

-Upon our first review of the site utilizing those guidelines, we found numerous usability and accessibility issues with the page.
-Here are some of the high severity issues as indicated by Baymard's guidelines:
+Upon our first review of the site utilizing those guidelines, we found numerous usability and accessibility issues within the pages.

 Example audit results (not from the client)